-The Old King’s Head in Church Street is one of the oldest Inns in Windsor and has bags of charm and character having been restored to its former glory.
+The Old King’s Head in Church Street was one of the oldest Inns in Windsor – now operating as a delightful cafe “Sel et Sucre” – which has bags of charm and character having been restored to its former glory.
 Nell Gwynne, favourite mistress of Charles II, lived nearby in Burford House.

 Next to the Crooked House you will find Queen Charlotte Street, the shortest street in Britain (don’t walk too quickly!).